sahiliamsso/docs/source/admin-guide/saml.md

 The Gluu Server bundles separate components to support both workflows (installation of each component is optional during Gluu Server deployment):

-- For outbound SAML, the Gluu Server bundles the Shibboleth IDP.
+- For outbound SAML, the Gluu Server bundles the Shibboleth SAML IDP.

 - For inbound SAML, the Gluu Server bundles the Asimba SAML Proxy.